 Specialist Antiques Valuation and Consultation.

-Malcolms clock and furniture restoration company have specialised in the restoration and valuation of fine 17th and 18th century antique Longcase clocks, furniture and works of art.
-Malcolm is a fully skilled horologist specialising in the restoration and valuation of 17th-century movements.
+Malcolm’s son Myles now runs the clock and furniture restoration company where they specialised in the restoration and valuation of fine 17th and 18th century antique Longcase clocks, furniture and works of art. they are fully skilled horologists specialising in the restoration and valuation of 17th-century movements.

 This is necessary in the event of a claim as insurance companies have been receiving a lot of fraudulent claims and of course the floods and damage payouts of 2012-13 were excessive.

-Therefore with this kind of valuation process your claim has a much better chance of being proven and this process is undertaken by us on a regular basis.
+Therefore with our kind of valuation process your claim has a much better chance of being proven and this process is undertaken by us on a regular basis.